 "Pâte de verre" means "Paste of glass" and refers to the process of creating glass objects with the use of molds and powdered glass.
 Elizabeth begins the process by creating an original sculpture or "pattern".
 This can be a natural plant or leaf supported by and embellished with water clay.
 Or it may be a hand-sculpted wax original.
-Using more clay, she creates dams around the sculpture and then fills the resulting space with a plaster mixture which has been modified for use at high temperatures.
+She builds a mold around the pattern with a plaster mixture which has been modified for use at high temperatures.
 After the refractory plaster has set, the original plant parts and clay are removed, or the wax is melted out.
 This leaves behind a hollow plaster mold.
 The final mold may be made of one, two, three or more parts which fit together.

 When the mold parts are complete and assembled, Elizabeth fills the resulting space with powdered colored glass.
 The powdered glass may be mixed with water and a binder to make a paste which is brush-applied into different parts of the mold, giving precise control over the placement of color.
 Or the color may be dry sifted into the mold in layers, allowing for gradual changes in color across the surface of a leaf, flower petal or background.
+If several numbered glass pieces are made using the same original mold, the hand-placement of colors ensures that each finished piece in the series will be unique.